Charles M. Trammell: Washington, D.C., legal career

 Trammell was appointed to the solicitor's office in Washington, D.C., on October 11, 1920, and then appointed to the United States Board of Tax Appeals in 1924.
 He was one of the original twelve members appointed to the Board, and one of a group of five appointed "from the Bureau of Internal Revenue".
-Trammel was a cousin of United States Senator Park Trammell, of Florida, a fact that complicated his appointment to the board.
+Trammell was a cousin of United States Senator Park Trammell, of Florida, a fact that complicated his appointment to the board.

 Trammell served on the board for twelve years, until 1936.
 After leaving the board, he was retained by the Associated Gas and Electric Company in a $40 million matter, for which Trammell's retainer was large enough to stir government concerns about officials leaving government to represent private clients against the United States.

 World War II service and later life

 During World War II, he again served in the office of the Judge Advocate General, first with the office of the Administrator of Export Control and later with the Board of Economic Warfare.

 In 1950, Trammell "announced the opening of offices for the practice of law specializing in tax matters at the Denrike Building, Washington, D.C.", and in 1955, Trammell was noted as serving as legal counsel in the tax evasion trial of wealthy Miami businessman Howard G. Pinder.
 In 1960, he was selected as a Trustee of his alma mater, Emory University.

 Trammell died in Washington, D.C., at the age of 81.